cosmicrafts/cosmicrafts.com/src/assets/markdown/en/core-features.md

 ### Benefits of This System

 1. **User-Friendly**:
-   - Players engage with Cosmicrafts using familiar tools, reducing barriers to entry.
+   - Players use familiar tools, lowering barriers to entry.
-   - Traditional gamers can experience Web3 benefits without technical hurdles.

-2. **Inclusive Design**:
+2. **All-Inclusive**:
-   - Supports both Web2 and Web3 players by bridging traditional OAuth and blockchain-based authentication.
+   - Supports both Web2 and Web3 players by bridging OAuth and cryptographic authentication.

-3. **Streamlined Experience**:
+3. **Familiar Experience**:
-   - Players focus on gameplay, not the complexities of blockchain.
+   - Players focus on gaming, not blockchain complexities.

 4. **Future-Proof**:
-   - Built to integrate additional authentication providers and blockchain systems as the ecosystem evolves.
+   - Built to integrate additional authentication providers as the ICP ecosystem evolves.

 ---

-Cosmicrafts' connection system combines accessibility and innovation, ensuring that every player—whether a blockchain enthusiast or a casual gamer—can seamlessly participate in the evolving metaverse.

 ## TLDR: Core Features Summary